distributive/Sahasrara/CONTRIBUTING.md

 `stack install ormolu`

-Then you can run it on every file via
+Then you can run it on every file via:

 `ormolu --mode inplace $(git ls-files '*.hs')`